pgrach/ElexonDataFetcher/README.md

 npx tsx check_elexon_data.ts 2025-03-28 fixed    # Uses fixed key periods only npx tsx check_elexon_data.ts 2025-03-28 full     # Attempts to check all 48 periods (may hit API limits)
 ```

-#### Intelligent Sampling Strategies

-The script offers several sampling methods to balance thoroughness with API efficiency:

-1. **Progressive Sampling** (default): Starts with 5 key periods (1, 12, 24, 36, 48), then adds up to 15 more random periods if any issues are found.
-This provides efficient verification while avoiding unnecessary API calls.

-2. **Random Sampling**: Checks 10 randomly selected periods (including first and last) for better coverage of the day without bias toward specific times.

-3. **Fixed Key Periods**: Only checks strategic periods (1, 12, 24, 36, 48) representing morning, midday, afternoon, evening, and night.
-Fast but may miss issues in other periods.

-4. **Full Verification**: Attempts to check all 48 periods, but may hit API rate limits.
-Use sparingly and only when necessary.

-#### Features

-This script:
-1. Uses intelligent sampling strategies to effectively find data inconsistencies
-2. Compares record counts, energy volumes, and payment amounts against the API
-3. Provides actionable instructions if discrepancies are found
-4. Verifies consistency between curtailment_records and daily_summaries tables
-5. Includes a data quality assessment with severity ratings (Minor/Moderate/Major/Critical)

 If discrepancies are found, the script provides the exact commands needed to reprocess the data:
 ```